microsoft/windows-ai-electron/README.md

 ## Get Started Using winapp-windows-ai in an Electron App

+Let's walk through a simple tutorial of how to get started using `winapp-windows-ai`.
+In this tutorial, we will create a simple Electron app that summarizes a block of text using Windows AI's Text Summarizer.

 ### 1. Create an Electron App

 Create an electron app by following the getting started directions at [Electron: Building you First App](https://www.electronjs.org/docs/latest/tutorial/tutorial-first-app).

-The instructions below follow the steps for adding `wniapp-windows-ai` to a standard Electron app.
+The instructions below follow the steps for adding `winapp-windows-ai` to a standard Electron app.
 This module can also be added to Electron apps built using [Electron Forge](https://www.electronforge.io/) and other templates.
 The setup steps should be similar, but additional configuration may be required to support using NodeJS addons.

 ### 2. Add winapp-windows-ai as a Dependency